Chapter 13: Sakura and the Forgotten Memory

 "All students to return to their House dormitories at once.
 All teachers return to the staffroom.
 Immediately, please," Professor McGonagall's voice rang out, interrupting the session.
 Her magically conducted voice seemed to come from all corners of the room.
 It startled everybody, including Professor Flitwick.

 Without waiting to see if his instructions were followed, Professor Flitwick left the classroom.
-The students followed shortly thereafter to return to Ravenclaw Tower.
+The students left immediately afterwards to return to Ravenclaw Tower.

 It was getting to be something of a habit.
 The huddled group of students made their way through the wide stony corridors of Hogwarts Castle while all eyes automatically searched the dark corners in the nooks and alcoves of the once cheerful hallways.
 They hadn't looked so ominous since the supposed discovery that Harry was the Heir of Slytherin.